ASendellPrice/GeneticDivergence/README.md

 | 9           | **A** | G     | G     | G     | G     | **C** | A   |
 | 10          | **C** | T     | G     | G     | A     | **A** | B   |

 Based on this assumption, we could assign individuals to populations (reasonably reliably) if all we knew about them was which nucleotide they had at each SNP.
+Luckily fot you Mason, we already which nucleotide (A, C, T or G) individuals from two silvereye populations are accross 112,000 SNPs.

 The file Mystery.VCF contains 120,000 SNPs (Single Nucleotide Polymorphisms - regions of the genome that vary between individuals).